-Recent research shows that without a constant maintenance plan "big losers" soon settle back into old habits and revert back to unhealthy life style.
+Recent research shows that without a constant maintenance plan, those who lose weight soon settle back into old habits and revert back to unhealthy life style.
 This results in back stepping or possibly even back to the starting point.
 In 2010 Penn State College of medicine study discovered nearly 85% of people regain most, and often all, of the weight lost.
 This can be for a number of reasons.
 Some being because of lack of motivation, stress, life changes, or the weight was lost too rapidly making their losses impossible to maintain.

 5 Way to Make Weight Loss Last

 Once you see that magic number on the scale it is essential you do not stop the healthy living habits.
 It is like quitting smoking and then buying a pack of cigarettes to celebrate.
 You can't do that!
 It just does not make sense.
 So let us help by giving you 5 ways to make your weight loss-success a lasting one.